societa-astronomica-g-v-schiaparelli/guacamole-saml-docker-compose/README.md

 ~~~

 #### Guacamole
 The following part of docker-compose.yml will create an instance of guacamole by using the docker image `guacamole` from docker hub.
 It is also highly configurable using environment variables.
 In this setup it is configured to connect to the previously created postgres instance using a username and password and the database `guacamole_db`.
-Port 8080 is only exposed locally!
-We will attach an instance of nginx for public facing of it in the next step.
+Other settings are used to connect to
+the Google Workspace IDP.
+With the default settings, SAML 2.0 authentication is optional.

 ~~~python
 ...